arzwa/MultilocusIsland/docs/draft-hapdip2.md

 selection acts both in the haploid and diploid phase.
 We parameterize the general model in such a way that we can investigate, for a given total barrier strength
-(corresponding to the fitness difference between an island population fixed for the locally beneficial and an island fixed for the locally deleterious allele), the effects of the relative strength of selection in the diploid and the haploid phase and the degree of dominance ($h$) in the diploid phase.
+(corresponding to the relative fitness of a migrant individual in an otherwise perfectly adapted island population), the effects of the relative strength of selection in the diploid and the haploid phase and the degree of dominance ($h$) in the diploid phase.
 To this end, we assume